This information is intended for use by health professionals

 Immune system disorders

-Mild to severe hypersensitivity reactions including anaphylactic reactions and shock
+Mild to severe hypersensitivity reactions including rash, anaphylactic reactions and shock

 Nervous system disorders

 Thromboembolism (both in association with and separate from OHSS)

 Mild or moderate OHSS

 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
 Healthcare professionals are asked to report any suspected adverse reactions via